ultralytics/yolov3/README.md

 # Testing

 Run `test.py` to test the latest checkpoint on the 5000 validation images.
-Joseph Redmon's official YOLOv3 weights produce a mAP of .581 using this method, compared to .579 in his paper.
+Joseph Redmon's official YOLOv3 weights produce a mAP of .581 using this PyTorch implementation, compared to .579 in darknet (https://arxiv.org/abs/1804.02767).

 # Contact